owniz/Mortadelo/README.md

 # Mortadelo
 A library for extracting comic files.
-(Working)